cloudacademy/aws-xray-microservices-calc/README.md

 ## Calculator

 The dockerised microservices calculator has been designed to evaluate simple and complex mathematical expressions.
-The calculator is designed to evaluate the user provided expression using the **order of operations** (or **operator precedence**) rules.
+The calculator is designed to evaluate any valid user provided expression using the **order of operations** (or **operator precedence**) rules.

 ### Example Expressions